 The states are split on the matter of negative reports, so it is important to check with the state(s) in question before filing.
-Approximately half the states require negative reports to be submitted.
-In these states, failing to submit even a negative report will cause the holder to be considered out of compliance.
+Failure to submit a negative report if one is required by the state will cause the holder to be considered out of compliance.
 Other states do not require negative reports but will accept them if they are filed., and a handful of states do not accept negative reports at all.

-A few examples can illustrate the variation in negative reporting requirements across the states:
+The examples below help to illustrate the variation in negative reporting requirements across the states:

-- Connecticut requires a negative report only if the holder is domiciled in Connecticut.
+• Idaho requires a negative report only if the holder is incorporated or domiciled in Idaho.

 As with all things in the unclaimed property world, the best advice is to check with the states regarding the need to file negative reports, and to understand the nuances of each state’s requirements.